-The majority of major municipal road construction projects undertaken by the City of Brampton require the completion of an environmental assessment in accordance with the Municipal Class Environmental Assessment (EA) process.
+An Environmental Assessment (EA) is a study that captures the affect a proposed project will have on the area's people and environment.
+Most major road construction projects undertaken by the City of Brampton require the completion an EA in accordance with the Municipal Class Environmental Assessment process.

 The Municipal Class EA is an approved process that municipalities must follow under the Ontario Environmental Assessment Act.
 Class EA projects are classified in terms of schedules (A, A+, B or C) depending on the degree of impact to the environment.

 - Schedule A projects include normal or emergency operational and maintenance activities.
 Environmental impacts of these projects are usually minimal and; therefore, they are considered pre-approved.

 - Schedule A+ projects are pre-approved.
 However, the public will be advised prior to the project's implementation.
 The manner in which the public is advised is determined by the City.